coder/coder/docs/admin/auth.md

 ## Role sync (enterprise) (premium)

-If your OpenID Connect provider supports roles claims, you can configure Coder to synchronize roles in your auth provider to deployment-wide roles within Coder.
+If your OpenID Connect provider supports roles claims, you can configure Coder to synchronize roles in your auth provider to roles within Coder.

 There are two ways you can configure group sync: